ansible-collections/ansible-consul/README.md

 consul4.local consul_node_role=client
 ```

-> Note that this second form is the prefered one, because it is simpler.
+> Note that this second form is the preferred one, because it is simpler.

 ### `consul_autopilot_enable`